DanielBMarkham/Info-Ops/manuscript/chapter9.md

 You'll thank me later.
 Meanwhile, if you're following along at home, you should be getting a lot of new words for your upcoming status reports and job applications!
 "Last week we executed a precision dialectic with the customer that allowed us to rough-out a Directed Acyclic Graph in support of a Domain Modeling maneuver"

 Heck, that sounds like a bunch of people in that room got advanced degrees!
 Maybe they all wear lab coats.
 Probably drive around in fancy cars.
-Sure beats "We met the guy at a Seven-11 and wrote 'cat', 'horse', 'pig', and and 'turnip' on the back of the napkin we used for our Giant Jumbo Dog.
+Sure beats "We met the guy at a Seven-11 and wrote 'cat', 'horse', 'pig', and 'turnip' on the back of the napkin we used for our Giant Jumbo Dog.
 The slurpee machine was out of order.
 Bozos."

-Trust me, you need these big words if you're going to impress dates and custoemrs.
+Trust me, you need these big words if you're going to impress dates and customers.
 I do this all the time.
 Oh boy, yeah.
 It's scary the kind of popularity you get with the right terms.
-(Looks sadly around an empty room.)
+(Looks sadly around an empty room.
+Continues writing.)

 ## A Word About Domain Model Ambiguity